How to: Block legacy authentication to Azure AD with Conditional Access

 Even if your organization isn't ready to block legacy authentication across the entire organization, you should ensure that sign-ins using legacy authentication aren't bypassing policies that require grant controls such as requiring multifactor authentication or compliant/hybrid Azure AD joined devices.
-During authentication, legacy authentication clients do not support sending MFA, device compliance, or join state information to Azure AD.
-Therefore, apply policies with grant controls to all client applications so that legacy authentication based sign-ins that cannot satisfy the grant controls are blocked.
+During authentication, legacy authentication clients don't support sending MFA, device compliance, or join state information to Azure AD.
+Therefore, apply policies with grant controls to all client applications so that legacy authentication based sign-ins that can’t satisfy the grant controls are blocked.
 With the general availability of the client apps condition in August 2020, newly created Conditional Access policies apply to all client apps by default.

 What you should know